SnowyEgret/scad-lx/README.md

 # scad-lx

-Main parts:

-* fullrange_adapter.scad
-* fullrange_cap.scad
+Files:

-* woofer_adapter.scad
+## woofer_adapter.scad
+Connects the rubber coupler to the woofer and fullrange diffuser.

-* base.scad
+## base.scad
+Connects to the bottom of the woofer pipe and has 3 or more legs with holes for insetings threaded inserts for adjustable feet.
+It has an opening underneath for accessing the interior of the pipe and is closed by a terminal cup with mounts for banana plugs.

+## fullrange_adapter.scad
+Mounts the fullrange driver to the diffuser.
+Openings behind the driver allow sound to propagate to the rear.
+## fullrange_cap.scad
+Caps the rear end of the diffuser
+## terminal_cup.scad
-terminal_cup.scad closes the bottom of the base and is inset for banana plugs.
-I have dumped these for a speakon connector straight into the woofer pipe, but the base still needs to be closed.
+Closes the bottom of the base and has holes and mounts for banana plugs.
+If a SpeakON connector is mounted on the woofer pipe, then the banana plugs are not necessary.

-cradle.scad is no longer used and woofer_cover I have never printed.
+## cradle.scad
+Deprecated.
+The woofer adapter mounts directly to the diffuser now.

+## plumbing.scad
-plumbing.scad contains modules for abs pipes and the rubber connector.
+Contains modules for abs pipe and the rubber connector.

+## util.scad
-util.scad contains generic utility modules.
+Generic utility modules.

+## lx.scad
-lx.scad contains all critical dimensions as defined by SL
+Drivers and all critical dimensions of SL design

 IN GENERAL all files are organized as such: